changeworld/azure-docs.it-it/articles/cognitive-services/text-analytics/includes/quickstarts/python-sdk.md

 ---

-## <a name="use-the-api-asynchronously-with-the-batch-analyze-operation"></a>Usare l'API in modo asincrono con l'operazione di analisi del batch
+## <a name="use-the-api-asynchronously-with-the-batch-analyze-operation"></a>Usare l'API in modo asincrono con l'operazione di analisi batch

 # <a name="version-31-preview"></a>[Versione 3.1-preview](#tab/version-3-1)